rhcross/rubyalphablog/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-1. Complete Ruby on Rails Developer
+1. Complete Ruby on Rails Developer!
+2. Set github and pushed changes.

 Things you may want to cover: